 It is also important to note that children’s behavior often falls apart before a major developmental step forward.

 Putting These factors Together

 Add to that one or more of those strong emotions that he can’t express and a full-blown temper tantrum ensues.
 It is as if all of his frustration, anger, fatigue, insecurities, and angst spews out of him.

 Some parents worry that they are being manipulated by their children who are throwing a temper tantrum to get their way.
 It is true that children can learn that stomping their feet, throwing things, and crying can get them what they want.

 That is different from a true tantrum.
 For a true tantrum, children cannot easily stop it, even if they are given want they requested.

 For example, let’s say your child wanted a lollipop and you say “no.” A temper tantrum follows.
-Now you cave-in and give him the lollipop.
-Does he stop crying?
-If so, maybe he has learned that crying works.
+If you cave-in and give him the lollipop, does he stop crying?

 In the case of a true emotional melt-down, your child would still be upset even after being given the lollipop and would need your empathy and firmness to get over his upset and learn more appropriate ways to handle his emotions.